101 Camping Tips from Fire to Shelter

 - Electrolyte packets for water

 You can also bring fresh foods with you.
-They won’t last forever, but they will provide some nutrition for the first few days.
+They won’t last forever, but they will provide some healthy nutrition for the first few days.

 You can freeze cubes of meat, like beef tenderloin, in plastic wrap.
 Then, wrap it with newspaper and then with aluminum foil.
 It will keep in your pack for almost 24 hours.
 Small, tart granny smith or lady apples, lemons, and tangerines do well placed in the outside net pockets of a backpack.